SolaceSamples/solace-samples-jms/docs/_tutorials/publish-subscribe.md

 ### Establishing the publisher flow

-In JMS, a message producer is required for sending messages to a Solace message router.
+In JMS, a message producer is required for sending messages to Solace messaging.

 ```java
 final String TOPIC_NAME = "T/GettingStarted/pubsub";